camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

                 -Dautomator.servers.camunda8.workerExecutionThreads=15
 ````

-For the Search, we move to 3 replicas, with a number of threads to 250
+For the Search, we move to 3 replicas, with several threads to 250

 ````
 replicas: 3